Frequently Asked Questions

 What are the chances of getting on a specific course?

 151 Chadburn Squadron will try our best to get a course of your choice for each cadet.
-However there is NO GUARANTEE cadets will get a course.
-Choosing the right course and providing 3 course choices will provide more options in case your first choice is not available.
+However, there are NO GUARANTEE cadets will get a course.
+Choosing the right course and providing 3-course choices (except Level 1&2) will provide more options in case your first choice is not available.

 Cadets who do not get on a course will get placed on a waiting list.